JahodaPaul/FIT_CTU/README.md

 ## Main contributions
-* Functional autonomous driving system.
+* Functional autonomous driving system capable of chasing another vehicle based on information from a singel RGB camera.
 The full system is found in [src](/src).
 The simplified version used with the RC cars can be found in [RC_Version](/RC_Version).
-* Dual-task neural network that can concurrently detect objects and perform coarse image segmentation.
+* [Dual-task neural](/dual-task%20network) network that can concurrently detect objects and perform coarse image segmentation.

 Detection             |  Segmentation 2019
 :-------------------------:|:-------------------------: